Here we have some of the books I've read, and for which I thought it was worth taking notes while reading, so I could write a review later on

 - Whatever aspect of your Life you want to improve, you can bet there is a strategy you are currently using that is holding you back, either creating inertia or producing undesirable results.
 The key is to know the beginning and end of each strategy so that you can change it

-- Watch out for the Rules that limit your potential, and focus instead in the other Rules that keep you open to the world of possibility
+- Watch out for the Rules that limit your potential, and focus instead in the other Rules that keep you open to the world of possibilities

 - Everything starts with one thought.
 If you are in control of your thoughts, you are in control of your behaviour and, therefore, your results

 Bought it Daunt Books (the Chelsea store now shutdown for good) in August 2016.
-This book will ignite on you the passion for hoverflies and open you eyes to their existence.
-I always thought those insects were bees, and it is funny now to see how the pretty girls in the park in London get up from their lunches, on the grass, and wave their hands in fear to the passing of hoverflies, in fear of being sting by them.
+This book will ignite in you the passion for hoverflies and open your eyes to their existence.
+I always thought that those insects were bees, and it is funny now to see how the pretty girls in the parks all around London get up from their lunches, on the grass, and wave their hands in fear to the passing of hoverflies, in fear of being sting by them.
 They have been fooling people for million of years!
 Hoverflies are insect camouflaged like bees, they do not have stings, they are just flies that be evolution have chosen to look like bees, to prevent the birds and other animals from eating them

 The book is a nice read, but it could have been a lot better.
 Instead of a personal biography or insight of the author, it could have been transformed into a research on the life of Rene Malaise with a hint of adventure, where the author could start discovering things as he deeps into the life of Rene, instead of merely describing it as an anecdotal events.
 I missed more of Rene and less of the personal life of the author.
 All his ideas could be masquerade on the life of Rene.
 Overall, however, I recommend it!